igroks/db-ecommerce/Readme.md

 make access-python
 ```

-To start the dashboard:
+To run the dashboard:

 ```
-make start-dashboard
+make run-dashboard
 ```

-To stop:
+To end:

 ```
-make stop
+make end
 ```

 ## Authors